 Answer – Gandhi ji decides to meet with Prof. Malkani and Dr. Rajendra Prasad because they wanted to collect more information.
 Gandhi and J.B.
 Kripalani meet at Tagore Shantiniketan School.
 Gandhi ji decides to meet Dr. Rajendra Prasad because Rajendra Prasad was a very popular lawyer in Patna.
 Gandhi ji scolded lawyer in Patna for charging high fees from poor peasants and not helping them.

 Question 14.
 What were the old terms and condition of the contract between British Landlords and peasants?

 Answer – The old terms and condition of the contract between British Landlords and peasants were following.
-Indian peasants were to plant indigo on 15% of their land and surrender the entire indigo to British landlord as a rent.
-Then, the British demanded compensation to release the indian peasants from 15% agreement.
+Indian peasants were to plant indigo on 15% of their land and surrender the entire indigo to British landlord as rent.
+Then, the British demanded compensation to release the Indian peasants from 15% agreement.

 Question 15.
 What was the impact of the champaran episode on the peasants and the British government?

 Answer – The impact of the champaran episode on the peasants is positive.
 Peasants fear of British landlords had reduced very much.
 They had become more confident.

 The British were fearful.
 British government constitutes an inquiry commission in favor of poor peasants.